 However, over the last several years, it ebbs and flows depending on what's happening in my personal life.
 As with so many busy adults, my own specific needs fall to the wayside.

-I’ve tried several different “diets” and omitting certain foods here and there, but nothing has been able to keep the weight off completely without creeping back up again (and being an over 50 woman doesn’t help either!).
+I've tried several different "diets" and omitting certain foods here and there, but nothing has been able to keep the weight off completely without creeping back up again.
+Being an over 50 woman doesn't help either!

 So, I decided to give the Keto Diet a try, but not to the point where I have to write down my food intake or eat certain percentages or macros because that never works for me.